The Best Museums in New York City

 NYC Museums Uptown

 The one thing that annoys me about the Met is their sneaky admissions policy.
-Please note – for any out of towners, the Met is a public museum and completely free.
+For any New York State residents and students from Connecticut and New Jersey, the Met is a public museum and completely free.
 Their suggested donation is $25 per adult.
-Admission to the Met also gets you into the Cloisters, in Fort Tyron Park, a beautiful medieval museum.

 Location: 1000 Fifth Avenue (at 82nd street)